VRuskaEngine/VRuskaEngine/doc/mainpage.md

 @ref CHANGELOG

 If you are viewing this on the web at
-<https://monado.pages.freedesktop.org/monado/>, the changelog above also
+<https://VRuska Engine.pages.freedesktop.org/VRuska Engine/>, the changelog above also
 includes a section for changes that have not yet been in a tagged release.

 ## Developer Guides

-* @ref conventions - to help you both read and write Monado code
+* @ref conventions - to help you both read and write VRuska Engine code
 * @ref writing-driver
 * @ref implementing-extension
 * @ref how-to-release
 * @ref winbuild
-* @ref packaging-notes - for people maintaining Linux packages of Monado
+* @ref packaging-notes - for people maintaining Linux packages of VRuska Engine

 ## Design Documentation

-Monado is architected as a collection of loosely-coupled, internally cohesive components that interact through the internal, abstract "XRT" (XrRunTime) API.
+VRuska Engine is architected as a collection of loosely-coupled, internally cohesive components that interact through the internal, abstract "XRT" (XrRunTime) API.
 State Trackers consume implementations of these APIs provided by other modules.

-* @ref understanding-targets - How the components of Monado (`xrt_instance`, IPC, OpenXR, etc) are brought together for use.
+* @ref understanding-targets - How the components of VRuska Engine (`xrt_instance`, IPC, OpenXR, etc) are brought together for use.
 * @ref ipc-design
 * @ref frame-pacing

-The key interfaces to begin learning Monado are:
+The key interfaces to begin learning VRuska Engine are:

 * @ref xrt_instance
 * @ref xrt_device